 It happens to everybody at some point.
 Bleach gets on your one of your favorite shirts or pants, and you have an ugly, discolored mark.
 What can you do about it?
 Can it be fixed, or does it mean that article of clothing is forever ruined?

 In all honesty, you can’t really undo a bleach mark.
 Bleach takes the color out of fabric, period.
 It can’t be “unbleached.”
 However, all may not be lost, and there are a couple of remedies that may help you to salvage your item.
+Before you do anything else though, rinse the area thoroughly with cold water.
+Even if all of the dye is already out of the fabric, bleach will continue to eat the fabric and leave a hole if allowed to remain, so it is important to remove all of the residue as soon as possible.

 If bleach has splattered on your item, you might try just bleaching the whole item, and living with whatever new color emerges.
 Place the item in a small load wash with a small amount of bleach.
 Or, you can hand wash the item with bleach in the water.
 Prepare yourself: you may end up with a tie dye look.
 Who knows?
 You may actually like the effect.